 - Stretch and warm up prior to each practice and game, as well as do a cool-down, to help prevent injuries.

 - Skate heads-up when approaching the boards to prevent neck injuries.

 - Take head injuries seriously.
-To prevent brain damage, organized amateur hockey in Canada requires that any player get a physician’s permission to return to play after suffering a concussion.
-Consult Parachute’s Concussion Guide for Coaches and Trainers in the Resource Library below.
+To prevent brain damage, organized amateur hockey in Canada requires that any player get a physician’s permission to return to full play after suffering a concussion.
+See our concussion section for more detailed information.

 - Wear a CSA-approved hockey helmet with a compatible full face mask.
 This is mandatory in organized hockey.

 - Replace helmets every five years.
 They are designed to withstand falls on ice and the multiple impacts expected during hockey play, but they have this recommended limit.